wwwted/Oracle-Cloud/README.md

 There are also some demos on how to setup and run InnoDB Cluster and InnoDB ReplicaSet on OCI in the demos folder.

 ### Manual instal of Kubernetes on OCI
+In the folder "kubernetes-install" there is a text file covering how to install and and setup k8s.

 ### Running MySQL on Kubernetes